microsoft/Application-Insights-Workbooks/Documentation/DataSources/DataSources.md

 ## Custom endpoint
 Workbooks supports getting data from any external source.
 If your data lives outside Azure you can bring it to Workbooks by using this data source type.

 To make a query control use this data source, use the _Query Type_ drop down to choose _Custom Endpoint_.
 Provide the appropriate parameters such as Http method, url, headers, url parameters and/or body.
+Make sure your data source supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) otherwise the request will fail.

 ![A image of a workbook with Custom endpoint data](../Images/CustomEndpointsDataSource.png)

-To avoid automatically making calls to un-trusted hosts when using templates, you need to mark the used hosts as trusted.
-You can either do this by clicking on the _Add as trusted_ button, or by adding it as a trusted host in Workbook settings.
+To avoid automatically making calls to un-trusted hosts when using templates, the users needs to mark the used hosts as trusted.
+This can be done by either clicking on the _Add as trusted_ button, or by adding it as a trusted host in Workbook settings.
 This settings will be saved in browsers that support IndexDb with web workers, more info [here](https://caniuse.com/#feat=indexeddb).

+`Note:  Do not write any secrets in any of the fields (headers, parameters, body, url), since they will be visible to all of the Workbook users.`

 ## Merge data from different sources